 Once we got home, we sat down on the couch in a daze.
-Neither of us quite sure what to say, until Lindsey opened up again, “I’m not leaving.”
+Neither of us was quite sure what to say, until Lindsey opened up again, “I’m not leaving.”
 I exhaled sharply and started to cry uncontrollably.

 She waited patiently for me to regain my composure before she continued, “If you promise to never lie again, I’m not leaving.
 If you will tell the truth, go to therapy, take your meds, not isolate yourself with busyness, and ask for help when you’re feeling overwhelmed, I’m going to stay.”

 I could not stop crying.